TG9541/stm8ef/README.md

 3. collaborate with the Forth community on core, development environment, libraries, and applications
 4. maximize the product *features* * *free space* for low-end STM8 *Value Line* µCs (see below)

-TG9541/STM8EF can be configured for a range of Forth features and different STM8 devices: a full featured binary requires betwenn 4.8KiB and 5.6KiB, a basic interactive Forth fits in about 3.5KiB, and building even smaller cores is possible (the unique `ALIAS` feature provides temporary access to unlinked words).
+TG9541/STM8EF can be configured for a range of Forth features and different STM8 devices: a full featured binary requires betwenn 4.8KiB and 5.6KiB, a basic interactive Forth fits in about 3.5KiB, and building even smaller cores is possible.
+The unique `ALIAS` feature provides temporary access to unlinked words.

-The interactive Forth console can use any GPIO, a pair of GPIOs, or the STM8 UART for 2-wire or 3-wire communication.
+The interactive Forth console can use any single GPIO, a pair of GPIOs, or the STM8 UART for 2-wire or 3-wire communication.
 Up to two serial interfaces can be configured and used with vectored I/O. It's also possible to reconfigure the console to use other types of I/O (e.g. keyboard and display).

 ## Generic targets

 For quick start binaries for generic targets (e.g. breadboards) are provided:

-* STM8S003F3P6 (STM8S Low Density) configuations
+* STM8S Low Density devices (e.g. STM8S103x3, STM8S003x3, or STM8S001J3)
   *  [CORE](https://github.com/TG9541/stm8ef/tree/master/CORE) a basic configuration for STM8S Low Density devices - some features are disabled (e.g. no background task)
   * [SWIMCOM](https://github.com/TG9541/stm8ef/tree/master/SWIMCOM) an example configuration with a full feature set, and 2-wire communication through the SWIM interface
-  * [DOUBLECOM](https://github.com/TG9541/stm8ef/tree/master/DOUBLECOM) console through the SWIM interface, the UART can be used, e.g. for background tasks
+  * [DOUBLECOM](https://github.com/TG9541/stm8ef/tree/master/DOUBLECOM) console through the SWIM interface, the UART can be used,
-* [STM8L051J3](https://github.com/TG9541/stm8ef/tree/master/STM8L051J3) initial support for STM8L Low Density devices (see [issue](https://github.com/TG9541/stm8ef/issues/137#issuecomment-354542670))
-* [STM8S001J3](https://github.com/TG9541/stm8ef/tree/master/STM8S001J3) target for STM8S Low Density devices with UART_TX in half-duplex mode (e.g. for µCs in an SO8N package)
+  * [STM8S001J3](https://github.com/TG9541/stm8ef/tree/master/STM8S001J3) console through UART_TX in half-duplex mode (e.g. for SO8N package STM8S Low Density devices)
+e.g. for background tasks
 * [STM8S105K4](https://github.com/TG9541/stm8ef/tree/master/STM8S105K4) for STM8S Medium Density devices (Value Line / Access Line)
 * [STM8S207RB](https://github.com/TG9541/stm8ef/tree/master/STM8S207RB) for STM8S High Density devices (Value Line / Access Line)
+* [STM8L051J3](https://github.com/TG9541/stm8ef/tree/master/STM8L051J3) initial support for STM8L Low Density devices (see [issue](https://github.com/TG9541/stm8ef/issues/137#issuecomment-354542670))

-Various STM8 Discovery boards and [breakout boards](https://github.com/TG9541/stm8ef/wiki/Breakout-Boards) for Low- and Medium Density devices can be used.
-Support for STM8L Medium Density devices is under consideration.
+Various STM8 Discovery boards and [breakout boards](https://github.com/TG9541/stm8ef/wiki/Breakout-Boards) for Low-, Medium-, and High-Density devices can be used.
+Initial support for STM8L Medium Density devices is available.

 ## Board support: